 So many things can go wrong with the musculoskeletal system of the human body.
-An orthopedic surgeon in Provo, Utah is a specialist who completed residency in orthopedic services.
-After completing concentrated study in a fellowship program, a doctor has the capacity to diagnose and treat problems of the musculoskeletal system.
+An orthopedic surgeon in Provo, Utah is a specialist who completed a residency in orthopedic services.
+After completing a concentrated study in a fellowship program, a doctor has the capacity to diagnose and treat problems in the musculoskeletal system.

 Whom can you go to for help?

-One of the most commonly treated conditions by orthopedic surgeons are fractures of the bone.
-When force is applied from a certain direction and with more intensity that bone can take, it can break or fracture.
+One of the most commonly treated conditions by orthopedic surgeons is fractures of the bone.
+When force is applied from a certain direction and with more intensity than the bone can take, it can break or fracture.
 Aside from direct trauma, a twisting force and a fall from a height are the most common causes of fractures.
 Sometimes, muscle pull can lead to fractures.
 A stress fracture occurs when it puts huge amounts of pressure on the bone.
-Weakened bones from disease are more prone to stress fractures.
+Weakened bones from the disease are more prone to stress fractures.